FOX Soccer 2Go: The Definitive Guide to FOX Soccer’s Web and Mobile Apps

 Once you’ve subscribed to FOX Soccer 2Go and activated your account on a PC or Mac, you can download the free FOX Soccer 2Go app for iPhone and/or iPad.

 After loading the FOX Soccer 2Go iPad or iPhone app, select the ‘Settings’ icon in the top left of the screen.
 You’ll then see a page asking you to login to your “FOXSoccer.tv Account.”
 Enter your login username and password that you used to set up your PC or Mac account.
 Without connecting your account, you can still use the app to view video highlights (see screenshot example below), read news and see latest scores.
-But with an activated (and connected) FOX Soccer 2Go account, you’ll be able to watch live Premier League games on your iPhone and/or iPad app.
+But with an activated (and connected) FOX Soccer 2Go account, you’ll be able to watch live Bundesliga games on your iPhone and/or iPad app.
 Moments after a game has completed, you can view match highlights (see example in the screenshot below):

 As shown in the above screenshot, you can also select the ‘Stats’ and ‘Line-Up.’